-It should be noted that while Away cases don’t have built-in location tracking, you can separately purchase an Away x Tile luggage tag (go here and scroll to the bottom) that provides the same tracking tech as in the Raden.
+It should be noted that while Away cases don’t have built-in location tracking, you can separately purchase an Away x Tile luggage tag that provides the same tracking tech as in the Raden.

 Away and Raden luggage include some nice non-smart features: both are constructed of lightweight, flexible Makrolon polycarbonate, and roll smoothly on 360° spinner wheels.